bilgino/angularforddd/README.md

 - Each use case should have only one aggregate, but can use other aggregates to retrieve data
 - Multiple aggregates can share one value object

-**» Routing with Aggregates or Resources**<br/>
+**» Routing and Aggregates**<br/>

-Because the navigation mechanism of the Angular router engine complies with the navigational behavior of hypermedia APIs where URIs represent resources, conform to RESTful practices, we must reexamine the idea of building client-side aggregates.
-Typically, we declare URLs in the Angular router configuration to enable "deep-linking" the application and UI state.
-However, as an aggregate builds a cluster of domain-related entities and value objects, we would have to cluster resources instead!
-With that in mind, the question arises of how to map URLs such as `/orders`, `/customers`, `/addresses` etc. to a client-side aggregate, if the provided Web API is RESTfully designed.
-Normally, we assign one URL to one single resource type!
-When invoking a "deep-link" like `/orders/55/items` for the first time, we expect a payload of items from a specific order.
+Because the navigation mechanism of the Angular router engine complies with the navigational behavior of hypermedia APIs (HATEOAS) where URIs identify resources, conform to RESTful practices, we must reexamine the idea of building client-side aggregates.
+Typically, we declare URIs in the Angular router configuration to enable "deep-linking" the application and UI state.
+However, as an aggregate builds a cluster of domain-related entities and value objects, wouldn't we have to cluster resources instead?
+With that in mind, the question arises of how to map URIs such as `/orders`, `/customers`, `/addresses` etc. to a client-side aggregate, if the resources don't represent a composition already?
+In the traditional world of database-centric architecture, database tables and their relations were directly identified as resources or as a resource model.
 But is this common and always true?
-It depends on how we define a RESTful resource type!
-A resource may be a representation of a single data model or a composition of several data models that are modelled around business use cases / business processes or GUI models.
+Well, it depends on how we define our resources!
+A resource may be a representation of a single object or a composition of several objects that are modeled around business use cases / business processes, database tables or GUI models.

-As a consequence, the aggregate must be composed for each initial routing event and must provide query methods to the internal state.
+In case resources don't represent aggregates already, the aggregate must be stitched together for each initial routing event and must provide a query API to its internal state.
 Subsequently, an application service provides the public interface to cover all queries to the internal state of an aggregate.
-In this scenario, the repository services acts as an anti-corruption layer to the underlying data model.
-In this way, we can continue to focus on use case specific aggregates and at the same time comply with the navigational behavior of the Angular router engine:
+In this scenario, the repository services acts as an anti-corruption layer to the underlying resource model.
+In this way, we can continue to focus on use case specific aggregates that are modeled around invariants and at the same time comply with the navigational behavior of the Angular router engine:

 ![](src/assets/images/Aggregate_ACL.PNG)

-The picture on the right side shows the common approach...

 **» View Model**<br/>